Viana Do Castelo The North, Portugal Travel Guide

 Large estates, often vineyards, providing accommodation and sometimes wine tasting or rural activities.

-Fully equipped apartments for short-term rental, popular for families, groups, or longer stays.
+Fully equipped apartments for short-term rental, well-liked by families, groups, or longer stays.
 Find options on Booking.com, Agoda, or Vrbo.

 Campsites near Viana do Castelo, offering pitches for tents and caravans, and often bungalows.